zack-x-zhang/GPie/README.md

 - each kernel implements anisotropic variant besides isotropic one to support automatic relevance determination
 - a full-fledged toolkit of kernel operators enables all sorts of "kernel engineering", for example, handcrafting composite kernels based on expert knowledge or exploiting special structure of datasets
 - core computations such as likelihood and analytical gradient are carefully formulated for speed and robustness
+- at a reasonble (computational) cost, sampling inference takes a probabilistic perspective to improve robustness in learning and prediction
 - Bayesian optimizer offers a powerful strategy in optimizing expensive-to-evaluate, black-box objectives